badgerine/iot_robots-control_virtual_sphero_javascript/README.md

 * `sphero.connect`: Connects to Sphero.
 All your code goes inside this function.

-* `sphero.move`: Takes two arguments - distance (unitless) and direction (in degrees).
+* `sphero.roll`: Takes two arguments - distance (unitless) and direction (in degrees).
 The direction you specify is clockwise relative to the x-axis - see the image below:
 <img src="assets/clockwise_rotation.png" width="150" height="150" />

 * `sphero.setColor`: Takes a string with the color as argument.
 In lower-case, e.g. "blue", "red", "green", etc.